 The Australian Government has also committed up to $118 million over five years to 30 June 2023 for the Reconnect program, which assists young people who are homeless, or at risk of homelessness.

 Reconnect provides services to young people to find stable accommodation, improve their relationships with family, find work or to stay at school, and participate in their local community.
 The aim of the program is to break the cycle of homelessness by providing counselling, group work, mediation and practical support to the whole family.

-In the 2017-18 Budget, the Government also announced a package of initiatives to develop alternative sources of capital for social and affordable housing, this includes:
+In the 2017-18 Budget, the Australian Government also announced a package of initiatives to develop alternative sources of capital for social and affordable housing, this includes:

-- $30 million for Social Impact Investment initiatives, of which $10.2 million will be used over 10 years to improve housing and welfare outcomes for young people at risk of homelessness
+- $30 million for Social Impact Investment initiatives, of which $10.2 million will be used over 10 years to improve housing and welfare outcomes for people at risk of homelessness

 - $6 million over four years in Homes for Homes, an initiative that encourages property vendors to donate 0.1 per cent of the sale proceeds of their property to fund social and affordable housing projects across Australia.
 The Commonwealth funding will support development of organisational capability to deliver the Homes for Homes initiative.